 - Senior Director for Academic Technology Danna Wren

-The University of Missouri System is investing in a bold eLearning growth strategy to provide Missourians and learners everywhere access to education from its four universities.
+The University of Missouri System is investing in a bold online learning growth strategy to provide Missourians and learners everywhere access to education from its four universities.

 The steps taken to achieve these goals include:

 MoExcels: The UM System Office of Academic Affairs responded to the Missouri Department of Higher Education’s MoExcels Request for Proposals opportunity to develop a model for addressing Missouri’s workforce needs through innovative online postsecondary education.
-This proposal set the conceptual framework for the UM System’s eLearning initiative.
+This proposal set the conceptual framework for the UM System’s online learning initiative.

 Internal Assessment: UM System partnered with research and consultancy group EY Parthenon to develop a systemwide strategic plan for significant growth in online learning.
 This process involved collection of primary and secondary data, faculty interviews and a faculty survey, and an assessment of alignment with national best practices.